kube-ns-suspender/kube-ns-suspender/README.md

 ### Annotations

+Annotations are employed to save the original state of a resource.

 #### On namespaces

 In order for a namespace to be watched by the controller, it needs to have the `kube-ns-suspender/desiredState` annotation set to any of the supported values, which are: